Lorraine Gill

 About me

 I'm a BACP qualified and a registered psychotherapeutic counsellor, experienced in supporting adults, children and adolescents.
-I offer support with a range of presenting issues including anxiety, attachment issues, depression, grief and loss, identity and gender issues, panic attacks, self-esteem, self-confidence, sexuality, stress, work-related issues, relational and developmental trauma, relationship difficulties, parental guidance, breakdown in family relations, and other mental health issues.
+I offer online and in-person therapy tackling a range of presenting issues such as; anxiety, depression, grief and loss, self-esteem, stress and relationship difficulties.
+I specialise in attachment wounds and relational and developmental trauma.

-Reaching out for support is a brave step in the right direction.
 Therapy can help when we are struggling with certain events, emotions, physical symptoms, relationships and situations.
 There are times we may feel isolated and alone, or lost and hopeless, or just not quite ourselves, unsure of what’s wrong and what will help.
-Therapy can help you make sense of it all by gaining a deeper understanding of yourself and others around you.
-It is through this increased awareness that we can work together to facilitate self-compassion, acceptance, healing and growth.
+Our sessions will help you make sense of it all, gain a deeper understanding of yourself and of those around you.
+It is through this increased awareness that we work together to facilitate self-compassion, acceptance, healing and growth.

 Training, qualifications & experience